Alisa-Popovuch/Virtual-Cosmetologist/README.md

 <p align="center">
   <img src="gif.gif" alt="App Demo" width="600">
 </p>

+## 📱 Mobile Friendly / Responsive

+All projects are fully responsive and optimized for:

+- Desktop
+- Tablet
+- Mobile

+This means layouts, menus, and interactive elements adapt to different screen sizes, ensuring a smooth experience on phones and tablets.

 ## 🛠️ About the App
 This application helps users choose suitable skincare products without leaving home.